gallaure/outbound/getting-started.md

 ## 1. Install the Amplify libraries

-We will be needing 2 amplify libraries for our project.
+We will be needing 2 Amplify libraries for our project.
 The main `aws-amplify` library contains all of the client-side APIs for interacting with the various AWS services we will be working with and the `@aws-amplify/ui-react` library contains framework-specific UI components.

 ```sh
 npm install aws-amplify @aws-amplify/ui-react